mrcavalcanti/mosaicoo/docs/sources/auth/ldap.md

 bind_dn = "cn=%s,o=users,dc=grafana,dc=org"
 ```

 In this case you skip providing a `bind_password` and instead provide a `bind_dn` value with a `%s` somewhere.
-This will be replaced with the username entered in on the Grafana login page.
+This will be replaced with the username entered in on the Mosaicoo login page.
 The search filter and search bases settings are still needed to perform the LDAP search to retrieve the other LDAP information (like LDAP groups and email).

 ### POSIX schema